fdev31/puke/README.md

       '
 </pre>

+## Beware!

+This is mostly an experimental tool, built out of a growing displeasure having to work with existing similar softwares, and for the sole purpose of fitting *our* *specific* build needs.

+While giving puke an OSS license made sense, while the author is happy to work on it, and while it *might* suit you, it's quite likely that it won't, and that you would find yourself more satisfied with one of the other solution out there (rake and scons come to mind).

 ## Technology

 We are using python, and a homemade system named "puke".
 It's quite similar to rake, jake, jasy, scons, etc, except: